damix55/damix55.github.io/_posts/2023-11-22-kindle-clock.md

 Note that to avoid anyone messing with the bot, we can filter message by username, so that we are the only one allowed to send message to the bot.

 ### The angled cable
 For the charging cable, i wanted something that didn't get in the way.
 I opted for [this](https://aliexpress.com/item/1005003216764469.html) cable from AliExpress, which was perfect for the job.
-The cable has an angled Micro-USB connector, so that when you plug the Kindle in, the cable goes right behind the back of the device, providing a clean look to the project.
+The cable has an angled Micro-USB connector, so that when you plug the Kindle in, the cable goes right behind the back of the device, proving a clean look to the project.

 ### The little details
 * The cardboard mounts